Happyr/HappyrMailerBundle/Resources/doc/index.md

 ### Step 5: Create your Mailer class (optional)

-To make it eaven esier to send mail from your application it is recommended that you extend the WebfishMailer class.
+To make it eaven esier to send mail from your application it is recommended that you extend the HappyRMailer class.
 Refer to this example class:

 **Warning:**